 - Conduct short‑term follow‑ups with youth

 In these ways, the program ensures that young people with mental health problems, that may be masked by criminal or other negative behaviours, are given access to the help they need, that will promote a more positive future and prevent future involvement with the criminal justice system.
 Services are offered in both French and English.

 How to access the program

 This program is available to youth in the justice system.
-Contact the court worker at the telephone number or email address below.
+Contact the court worker at the details below.
+Alternatively, access the referral form here and email the completed form to the Youth Mental Health Court Worker.